Table of Contents

 Real-time polymerase chain reaction (RT-PCR) or isolation of the virus in culture or four-fold increase in virus-specific circulating antibodies are used for confirmation of the diagnosis.
 The clinical specimen used for this purpose are nasopharyngeal swab, nasal swab, pharyngeal swab and aspirate in case of intubated patients.

-Common cold usually treated empirically.
-The mainstay of treatment is symptomatic and supportive treatment.
-Bed rest adequate fluid, anticholinergic nasal spray, saline nasal drops, nasal decongestants like xylometazoline and oxymetazoline are used for symptomatic relief.
+The common cold involves symptomatic and supportive treatment including bed rest, adequate fluids, anticholinergic nasal sprays, and/or saline nasal drops with nasal decongestants like xylometazoline and oxymetazoline are used for symptomatic relief.

 Definition and pathogenesis

 Pharyngitis is defined as the inflammation of the pharynx, hypopharynx, uvula, and tonsils.
-It is usually of infectious etiology and the majority of causes are the viral origin.
-A beta-haemolytic streptococcus is common in children aged 4 to 7 years. persons with oro-genital contact, gonococcal pharyngitis can occur.
-Oral thrush involving pharynx can occur in the immunocompromised patient.
+It is usually of viral infectious etiology.
+Beta-hemolytic streptococcus infection is common in children aged 4 to 7 years.
+Persons with oro-genital contact, gonococcal pharyngitis can occur.
+Oral thrush involving the pharynx can occur in the immunocompromised patient.